f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 This input sample source plugin gets its samples from a [LimeSDR device](https://myriadrf.org/projects/limesdr/).

+<p>&#9888; Version 18.04.1 of LimeSuite is used in the builds and corresponding gateware loaded in the LimeSDR should be is used (2.16 for LimeSDR-USB and 1.24 for LimeSDR-Mini).
+If you compile from source version 18.04.1 of LimeSuite must be used.</p>

+<p>&#9888; LimeSDR-Mini seems to have problems with Zadig driver therefore it is supported in Linux only.</p>

 LimeSDR is a 2x2 MIMO device so it has two receiving channels that can run concurrently.
 To activate the second channel when the first is already active just open a new source tab in the main window (Devices -> Add source device) and select the same LimeSDR device.

 <h2>Build</h2>